giovannicelotto/Physics-Projects/Computational_Physics/README.md

 # Computational Physics
-Some projects of the course "Computational Methods in Physiscs"
+Some projects of the course "Computational Methods in Physics"